TechDataMan/DisasterResponse/README.md

 Writing a data science blog post is one of the projects within the Udacity Data Scientist Nanodegree Program.
 The StackOverflow Annual Developer Survey from 2024 was chosen as the data basis.

+## Data
+The data files associated with this project are from [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/)

+- messages.csv:
+- categories.csv:

 ## Files <a name="files"></a>